zzz0906/LeetCode/2021_January/Readme.md

 we use n*3log(n); but we can optimize it to n*(logn+some constant)

 If I have more time today, I will write my owncode, using binary searching.

+## Merge Sorted Array

+two pointer?

+i,j points to the start of the sorted array.
+Comparing the start place of the array and put them into a new array?

+o(N+M)

+oh...I know why the problem will give a larger nums1...you can compare the elements in reverse order. the bigger one in the end and in each turn!
+I am so idiot.